TomasPBarros/git_exercise/README.md

 First Git repository

-new line in readme file
+new line in readme file - master